Game On, Girl! is a comprehensive initiative to empower adolescent girls to be physically active, nutritionally fit, and ready to take on the world!

 Adolescent girls engage in physical activity significantly less than their male counterparts.
 Girls’ activity levels may drop by as much as 83% as they transition through adolescence.
 By age 18, the majority of girls do not engage in any physical activity outside of required PE classes–missing out on vital physical, mental, emotional, and social benefits of regular physical activity.
 (Kimm et al., 2002; Wolf et al., 1993)

-To tackle this gender disparity, Greater Richmond Fit4Kids is launching Game On, Girl!–a comprehensive initiative to empower adolescent girls to be physically active, nutritionally fit, and ready to take on the world!
+To tackle this gender disparity, Greater Richmond Fit4Kids created Game On, Girl!–a comprehensive initiative to empower adolescent girls to be physically active, nutritionally fit, and ready to take on the world!

 Game On, Girl! has three components to inspire adolescent girls to discover their strength.